nginxinc/nginx-gateway-fabric/README.md

 ## Support

-NGINX Gateway Fabric is not covered by any support contract.
+For NGINX Plus customers NGINX Ingress Controller (when used with NGINX Plus) is covered by the support contract.